Sorry. We did not find anything.

 For a fully loaded 12,500lb/5,669kg rig, we are pleased with the fuel economy of our tiny home on wheels, and the two 30 gallon/113L diesel tanks provide up to 800 miles/1,300km between stops—an invaluable addition in our excursions to the Arctic on both the Dempster and Dalton Highways where fuel stations are few and far between.

-Denny is genuinely part of our family, playing the leading role—or at least co-lead with our dog, Lucy—in our adventures.
+Denny is part of our family, playing the leading role—or co-lead with our dog, Lucy—in our adventures.
 We place our complete trust in him to carry us on this journey safely, securely and happily.

-From Manhattan to the Mojave, Baja, Mexico to the Maritimes of Eastern Canada, he’s shown he can conquer whatever highway, dirt road or sandy track, is laid out before him.
+From Manhattan to Mojave, Mexico to the Maritimes of Eastern Canada, he’s shown he can conquer any highway, dirt road or sandy track.

 Next stop the world.